Advance-Innovation-Centre-AIC/BIIL_MTB-100_Hello_World_and_LED_Blinking_Programming_Template/README.md

 # Lab100-Hello-World-and-LED-Blinking-Programming

-This lab will guide you to started with using the PSOC Infineon board  with the Eclipse IDE for ModusToolbox.
+This lab will guide you through the process of using the PSOC Infineon board with the Eclipse IDE for ModusToolbox.
+You will learn how to create, build, and launch application programs.
+By the end of this lab, you will be able to independently perform these tasks.
 ## 🔥 Requirements
 | Resources                                  | Links                                                                                                  |
 |--------------------------------------------|--------------------------------------------------------------------------------------------------------|